Azure/dalec/website/docs/signing.md

         cmdline: "/signer"
 ```

-These are the targets that can leverage signing:
+At this time, these targets can leverage package signing:

-`windowscross/container`, `windowscross/zip`, `mariner2/rpm`.
+- `windowscross/zip`
+- `mariner2/rpm`
+- `windowscross/container`

+For container targets, only the artifacts within the container get signed.

 This will send the artifacts (`.rpm`, `.deb`, or `.exe`) to the
 signing frontend as the build context.